antonio-leblanc/amores-liquidos/markdown/de_ladinho_trombone.md

 **2**

-Do Do Do Do Re / Do La
+Do Do Do Do Re / Do Sib

 Sib Sib Sib Sib / Do Do Sib La